-- 1. SAP will be evaluated for all students at the conclusion of the fall and spring semesters.
-Courses taken during the summer session will be included in the calculation for the fall semester. - 2.
-Students who do not meet the standards described above will have their status assigned as follows:
+- 1. SAP will be evaluated for all students at the conclusion of the spring semester with the exception of the Police Academy. - 2.
+Students who do not meet the three standards described above will be placed on Financial Aid suspension.
+Students who are suspended from financial aid eligibility due to SAP issues may follow the SAP appeal process to request reconsideration.